Disjunctive Benders Decomposition: Discussion

-It is well known that \eqref{prob:dd} is equivalent to \eqref{prob:benders-reformulation} only when $N = 1$, and it serves as a relaxation whenever $N > 1$, as $ \bigcap_{j \in [N]} \operatorname{conv}((\mathcal{X} \times \mathbb{R}) \cap \mathcal{L}_j) \supseteq \operatorname{conv} \left( (\mathcal{X} \times \mathbb{R}) \cap \bigcap_{j \in [N]}\mathcal{L}_j \right) $.
-Due to this, by design, the oracles generating the Lagrangian cuts and the cut-and-project cuts do not eliminate the need to solve the master problem as an MILP unless $N = 1$.
-In contrast, the proposed disjunctive Benders decomposition can completely eliminate the need to solve the master problem as an MILP for any $N \in \mathbb{Z}_{>0}$ for mixed-binary linear programs (see, e.g., Theorem \ref{theo:finite-convergence}).
-Additionally, \textsc{the Oracle} identifies effective Benders cuts for each scenario as a byproduct of finding the deepest disjunctive cut for \eqref{prob:benders-reformulation}.
+It is well known that \eqref{prob:dd} is equivalent to \eqref{prob:benders-reformulation} only when $N = 1$; for $N>1$ it yields a relaxation. {This is illustrated in the following example: \begin{exam}[Nonzero duality gap when $N>1$] Consider an instance of \eqref{prob:benders-reformulation:separable}, where $N=2, \mathcal X = \{0,1\}^2$, $\boldsymbol c = \boldsymbol 0$, $f_1(\boldsymbol x) = \max\{x_1 + x_2 -1, -x_1-x_2+1\}$, and $f_2(\boldsymbol x) = \max\{x_1 - x_2, x_2-x_1\}$.
+It is easy to verify that the optimal objective value of \eqref{prob:benders-reformulation:separable} is 1 via enumeration.
+Its Lagrangian relaxation reduces to $\min (f_1^{'**}+f_2^{'**})(\boldsymbol{x})= \min (f_1^{'}+f_2^{'})(\boldsymbol{x}) = \min (f_1+f_2)(\boldsymbol{x}): \boldsymbol{x}\in [0,1]^2$, which attains 0 at $(0.5, 0.5)$.
+Hence, a nonzero duality gap arises. \end{exam}} Due to this, by design, oracles generating the Lagrangian cuts and the cut-and-project cuts do not eliminate the need to solve the master problem as an MILP unless $N = 1$.
+In contrast, the proposed disjunctive Benders decomposition can eliminate the need to solve the master problem as an MILP for any $N \in \mathbb{Z}_{>0}$ for mixed-binary linear programs (see, e.g., Theorem \ref{theo:finite-convergence}).
+Additionally, \textsc{{disjunctiveOracle}} identifies effective Benders cuts for each scenario as a byproduct of finding the deepest disjunctive cut for \eqref{prob:benders-reformulation}.
 These cuts can be further incorporated into the master problem.

+{This observation does not contradict Lemma~2 in \cite{bodur2017strengthened}, which shows that generating rank-1 split cuts in an extended space (i.e., in \eqref{prob:milp}) and projecting them can yield stronger relaxations than generating such cuts directly in the projected space (i.e., in \eqref{prob:benders-reformulation}).
+This difference arises because Algorithm~\ref{algo:special} attains finite convergence by generating higher-rank cuts in a principled way.}

-Furthermore, even in the nonseparable case, that is $N=1$, \textsc{the Oracle} can be more effective at managing problem scale.
-Generating Lagrangian cuts for $\operatorname{conv}((\mathcal{X} \times \mathbb{R}) \cap \mathcal{L}_j)$ requires solving MILP subproblems, which may not scale well for large problems.
+Furthermore, even in the nonseparable case, that is $N=1$, \textsc{{disjunctiveOracle}} can be more effective at managing problem scale.
+Generating Lagrangian cuts for $\overline{\operatorname{conv}}((\mathcal{X} \times \mathbb{R}) \cap \mathcal{L}_j)$ requires solving MILP subproblems, which may not scale well for large problems.
 Similarly, in the cut-and-project scheme, when $N=1$, the process reduces to generating valid cuts for the original formulation \eqref{prob:milp}, which can also face scalability limitations.
-In contrast, \textsc{the Oracle} requires only iterations of typical oracles, while solving a continuous problem \texttt{R}, whose size can be effectively controlled through proper constraint management between iterations.
+In contrast, \textsc{{disjunctiveOracle}} requires only iterations of typical oracles, while solving a continuous problem \texttt{R}, whose size can be effectively controlled through proper constraint management between iterations.